AndreaDejanGrande/Triglav/README.md

 Systemwide installation is optional.
-You may run `sgminer` from the build directory directly, or `make install` if you wish to install `sgminer` to a system location or a location you specified with `--prefix`.
+You may run `sgminer` from the build directory directly, or `make install` if you wish to install `Triglav` to a system location or a location you specified with `--prefix`.

 ### Windows build instructions